Book San Luis Reservoir Fishing Trip

 Cottonwood Creek

-Because the bank is made of chunky and steep rocks, the best fishing spots would be boulder piles, cuts, and areas where significant rocks transition to small.
+Because the bank is made of chunky, steep rocks, the best fishing spots are boulder piles, cuts, and areas where large rocks transition to smaller ones.
 This is the natural habitat for minnows, crawfish, and bluegill.

 The north lake end is also home to striped bass, crappie, largemouth bass, and catfish.